Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

 \subsubsection{Production Simulation and BESS Sizing}

 The optimal size of the grid-forming BESS is evaluated using the iterative search procedure described in Section \ref{sec:BatOptim} based on the proposed multi-timescale EMS shown in Fig. \ref{fig:EMS}.
 The sizing results and corresponding LCOH values are summarized in Table \ref{tab:SimResult-BESS}, indicating that the optimal BESS size is 6.8 MW/3.4 MWh.
 The battery capacity of the BESS is equivalent to only 13.6\% of the maximal hourly total energy output of the WTs and PV plant.
-The annual costs, including the annualized capital cost and annual O\&M cost of the BESS, account for 17.83\% of the total annual cost, as illustrated in Fig. \ref{fig:InvestProp}.
+The annual costs, including the annualized capital cost and annual O\&M cost of the BESS, account for 17.83\% of the total annual cost, as illustrated in Fig. \ref{fig:InvestProp}. {Moreover, Table~\ref{tab:cost_shares} indicates that the O\&M cost of the BESS contributes more significantly to the overall LCOH than its investment cost.}

 Fig. \ref{fig:8760hPower} displays the production simulation results over a reference year, with detailed results from October 1st to October 7th.
 This period illustrates various operating conditions, including complementary operation, simultaneous fluctuations, and outages of the WT and PV outputs.